 He qualified as a helicopter pilot, instructor and then as a Boscombe Down EFTS test pilot, working on a number of aircraft in the UK and USA, but focussing mainly on the “Apache” attack helicopter for the UK army and the AgustaWestland manufacturers.

-Tim Peake’s Spaceflight career
+Tim Peake’s spaceflight career

 Being selected in 2009 by ESA as one of six new astronauts, Tim’s character and career profile obviously impressed his examiners.

-A thruster-sensor failure resulted in docking problems for his Soyuz TMA- 19M spacecraft requiring Russian flight-commander Yuri Malenchenko to coolly achieve a very difficult manual docking in darkness.
-Tim then had to cope with an infection illness that gave him a fever of 102 degrees early onboard the ISS, plus he went through the tensions of capturing the Dragon re-supply spacecraft with the robotic arm controls.
+By 2015 he was in space on a six month mission to the ISS .
+But Tim’s “Principia” mission was not all plain sailing.A thruster-sensor failure resulted in docking problems for his Soyuz TMA- 19M spacecraft, requiring Russian flight-commander Yuri Malenchenko to undertake a very difficult manual docking in darkness.
+Tim then had to cope with an infection that gave him a fever of 102 degrees early in the mission onboard the ISS, plus he had the difficult assigned task of capturing the visiting Dragon re-supply spacecraft with robotic arm controls.

-Tim Peake Spacesuit
+Tim Peake spacesuit

 Late in the mission, the Russian Progress cargo-vehicle attached to the station began leaking fluids.
 Window covers had to be closed for two weeks and the ISS became more like a sealed spacecraft.